mazenhesham17/javascript30/README.md

 My notes for Wes Bos javascript30 course

 ## Day 1
-Task: adding some styling interactions with the keyboard presss
+Task: Adding some styling interactions with the keyboard press

 Introducing the **dataset** concept in which is an object in each HTML element which can hold custom variables to use later